lucyparsons/OpenOversight/docs/advanced_csv_import.rst

   /usr/src/app/OpenOversight$ flask advanced-csv-import --help
   Usage: flask advanced-csv-import [OPTIONS] DEPARTMENT_NAME

     Add or update officers, assignments, salaries, links and incidents from csv files in the department DEPARTMENT_NAME.

     The csv files are treated as the source of truth.
 Existing entries might be overwritten as a result, backing up the database and running the command locally first is highly recommended.

     See the documentation before running the command.

   Options:
     --officers-csv PATH
     --assignments-csv PATH
     --salaries-csv PATH
     --links-csv PATH
     --incidents-csv PATH
     --force-create           Only for development/testing!
+    --overwrite-assignments
     --help                   Show this message and exit.

 The command expects one mandatory argument the department name.
 This is to reduce the chance of making changes to the wrong department by mixing up files.
 Then there are 5 options to include paths to officers, assignments, salaries, incidents and links csv files.
-Finally there is a ``--force-create`` flag that allows to delete and overwrite existing entries in the database.
+Then there is a ``--force-create`` flag that allows to delete and overwrite existing entries in the database.
 This is only supposed to be used in non-production environments and to allow replication of the data of another (in most cases production) instance to local environments to test the import command locally first.
 More details on that flag at the end of the document: :ref:`ref-aci-force-create`.
+Finally there is ``--overwrite-assignments`` which simplifies updating assignments.
+Instead of updating them, all assignments for the relevant officers are deleted and created new based on the provided data.
+This flag is only considered if an assignments-csv is provided and ignored otherwise.
+See the instructions in the section on assignment-csv for more details.

 General overview of the csv import:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^